Masao Abe: Academia

-Among Abe's chief academic influences would be the aforementioned Shin'ichi Hisamatsu (1889–1980) and also Keiji Nishitani (1900–1990), as well as Hajime Tanabe (1885–1962), key professors for Abe at Kyoto University, and Kitaro Nishida (1870–1945), teacher of Hisamatsu and Nishitani, and teacher of his own successor Tanabe.
-Abe follows Nishida's Kyoto school of philosophy.
-During the 1950s and early 1960s Abe was in communication with the well-known Buddhist scholar Daisetz Teitaro Suzuki (1870–1966), e.g., at Columbia University in New York City; Abe is said to have later assumed Suzuki's role as academic transmitter of Buddhism.
+Among Abe's chief academic influences would be the aforementioned Shin'ichi Hisamatsu (1889–1980) and also Keiji Nishitani (1900–1990), as well as Hajime Tanabe (1885–1962), key professors for Abe at Kyoto University, and Kitarō Nishida (1870–1945), teacher of Hisamatsu and Nishitani, and teacher of his own successor Tanabe.
+Abe follows Nishida's Kyoto School of philosophy.
+During the 1950s and early 1960s Abe was in communication with the well-known Buddhist scholar Daisetsu Teitaro Suzuki (1870–1966), e.g., at Columbia University in New York City; Abe is said to have later assumed Suzuki's role as academic transmitter of Buddhism.
 Also in New York City, at the Union Theological Seminary, Abe encountered the Christian professors and teachers Paul Tillich (1886–1965) and Reinhold Niebuhr (1892–1971).

 From 1952 to 1980, Abe served as professor of philosophy at Nara University.
-Before he had been professor at Kyoto Women's College (1946–1948) and Otani University (1948–1950).
+Before he had been professor at Kyoto Women's College (1946–1948) and Ōtani University (1948–1950).
 Thereafter, while at Nara, Abe was concurrently professor at Kyoto University from 1955 to 1958, and from 1964-1980 professor at Hana Zono University.
 Also in the mid-1950s he studied Christian theology in New York City at the Union Theological Seminary and at Columbia University.
-Then in 1980 he left Nara University and moved to California, to the Department of Religion at the Claremont Graduate School, and later in 1983 to the University of Hawaii where he served as Professor of Japanese Philosophy.
+Then in 1980 he left Nara University and moved to California, to the Department of Religion at the Claremont Graduate School, and later in 1983 to the University of Hawaii where he served as Professor of Japanese philosophy.
 From 1965 Abe participated and made presentations at many universities and colleges throughout the U.S.A. while serving as a visiting professor in residence (with his wife Ikuko).
 During these years Abe shared in the Buddhist-Christian dialogue while at universities in Europe.

 Abe contributed to and led many conferences on comparative religion, Buddhism, and related subjects.
 He was perennially involved with: the East-West Philosophers' Conference at the University of Hawaii; and the International Buddhist-Christian Theological Encounter (the "Abe-Cobb group") which, along with Professor John B. Cobb, Jr., Abe directed.

 In addition to his contributions of creative insight and scholarship, Masao Abe also brought to interfaith meetings a serenity and a quiet charm.
 Here, for example, his fellow academic Arvind Sharma recalls a moment with Abe at a conference in 1986:

 Abe broke into a smile.
 I still remember it vividly because it had a compelling ineffable quality about it.
 It was so totally unencumbered.
 It seemed curiously and totally detached from the environment, a happening complete in itself, with a childlike simplicity beguiling in its guilelessness.
 When his face assumed its normal expression, one was left with the feeling of something very precious—found fleetingly and then lost irretrievably—until he smiled again.

 Apparently, the source of this "giving gift" had passed through spiritual trials.
 Abe earlier was required to walk down a path of terrifying dread, and to make a leap into the abyss, in order to find "that place where there is nowhere to stand."